DeadMuLker/HotKey-Macro/README.md

 7. Also, you must Uncheck all Key Groups to run.
 If you don`t, like said before, It will be not executed.
 (I inserted this function to prevent access to Key Group)

+# Caution
+If you set the interval delay too long, even though you pressed the macro status to stop, the macro will not stop immediately.
+Because the macro stop check statements are placed after the interval delay. so, make the delay short. (recommend 0.01s)

 # Save and Load
 This macro support save and load options, and the file extension is `.mco`.